EQUAL ACCESS TO WATER

 Like large parts of eastern Kenya, Laikipia County suffers from long periods of draught and water shortage.
 Young people from the Mt.
 Kenya Youth Hub have succeeded in generating attention to the right to water and contributed to concrete changes in access to and the distribution of water resources benefitting inhabitants at risk.
 At the same time, young people in the area are increasingly recognised by local decision-makers as opinion formers and actors in political decision-making processes.

-In October 2016 young people from the Mt.
+Young people from the Mt.
 Kenya Youth Hub conducted a series of research activities in villages in eastern Laikipia on access to and the distribution of water.
 They concluded that the distribution of water rations and pricing were irregular and had negative consequences for the inhabitants of several villages in the area.

 The young people followed up on the activities via the successful online campaign #forgottenmajority and a three-day workshop attended by inhabitants, lawyers and government representatives, among others.
 As part of the campaign they presented the local government with a series of concrete proposals for a fairer distribution policy.